jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 * Join a band
 * Politics (become a candidate/leader)

-My personal hobbies/passions are: boxing (I used to be a professional fighter), chess, languages, and travel.
+My personal hobbies/passions are boxing (I used to be a professional fighter), chess, languages, and travel.

 When you try out new hobbies, you want to think about what categories they belong to.
 Make sure to cultivate several, varied hobbies.
-By cultivating a wide range of interests, you not only lead a more varied life: you also make yourself more interesting and perhaps even a little mysterious. **In the world of romance, 1+1=3.**
+By cultivating a wide range of interests, you not only lead a more varied life but you also make yourself more interesting and perhaps even a little mysterious. **In the world of romance, 1+1=3.**

 ![Simplified chart of hobbies to meet women](/assets/images/posts/2020/attractive-hobbies.jpg)